leon332157/leon332157.github.io/content/writeups/umass-ctf-2025/vecwhymm/index.md

 Then I saw another video by [tsoding](https://www.youtube.com/watch?v=Qzw1m7PweXs), which introduced me to [C3](https://c3-lang.org/) I played with the built-in vector type and realized that it automatically uses AVX instructions where calculations happen.
 So I decided that I wanted to make a challenge.
 Entirely based on SIMD instructions and packed values.

+If you don't want to read the whole writeup, source code is available [here](https://github.com/leon332157/UMassCTF25/tree/main/vecwhymm)

 ## Initial idea

 Throwing out some code on [Godbolt](https://godbolt.org/z/YasT6dM6o)